bildeneins/character-count/README.md

 # character count

-An Inkdrop plugin that provides a function to count the number of characters
+An Inkdrop plugin that provides a function to count the number of characters and words

 ## Features